Acceptance Rate at University of Toronto 2022/2023

 Students applying for the University of Toronto must submit the application form before the deadline.

-The institution won’t accept late submission of forms.
+The institution won’t accept late submissions of forms.
 Applicants must also meet the general requirements and prerequisites of the subjects he/she is applying for.

 In addition, there’re other documents students must submit during the application process.
 Some of these documents include;